chonein/covid-vaccine-bot/README.md

 # Covid-19 Vaccine Notification

 Introduction:
 This program sends MMS or Email when a new covid vaccine appointment is found.
-The website uses the following API https://www.vaccinespotter.org/api/ to get the vaccine availability data.
+The program uses the following API https://www.vaccinespotter.org/api/ to get the vaccine availability data.
+Users choose their own filters such as zip code, radius, and pharmacies.
+The users can opt to receive the notifications through phone or email.
+Additionally, the bot can read user questions about covid and respond to them.

 For a person to subscribe to the covid vaccine updates, they need to fill out a Google Form.
 The data from the Google Form will be read by the program using the Google Sheets API.
 To stop receiving messages, it is enought to reply `stop` to the MMS or Email.

 We are currently hosting our own implementation of this program.
 You can subscribe with this Google Form: https://forms.gle/5Gn13Ze8CApHmvNE9.
 Please note that the program is still a very early beta.